ZBL-Kiven/TimerManager/README.md

 # TimerManager
-A lightweight and efficient global timer for various complex timing requirements of the entire app。
+A lightweight and efficient global timer for various complex timing requirements of the entire app.